 Many times young students, who are following the finance stream, are not really sure what they actually want to do in future.

-They see their friends or seniors following successful high paying professions such as equity research analyst, private equity analyst, financial research analyst, investment banking analyst, hedge fund manager, etc.
+They see their friends or seniors following successful high paying professions in equity research, private equity analyst, financial research, investment banking, hedge fund manager, etc.

 Many times these youngsters are not sure what exactly they have to do if they choose any of the above professional careers.